lampepfl/progfun-wiki/ScalaTutorial.md

 ### Classes

 Classes in Scala are very similar to classes in Java.
 They are templates containing fields and methods.
-Like in Java, classes can be instantiated using the `new` construct, there can be many "instances" (or "objects") of the same class.
+Like in Java, there can be many "instances" (or "objects") of the same class.

 In Scala there exists a special kind of class named `case` classes.
 You will learn about case classes during the course.